-Constraint References
+Constraint references

-A CONSTRAINT\REF is a proxy for a set of constraints on an object that would normally occur at a particular point in the archetype as a C\COMPLEX\OBJECT, but where the actual definition of the constraint is expressed as the binding to a query or expression into an external service (such as an ontology or terminology service) e.g.:
+A CONSTRAINT\REF is a proxy for a set of constraints on an object that would normally occur at a particular point in the archetype as a C\COMPLEX\OBJECT, but where the actual definition of the constraint is expressed as the binding to a query or expression into an external service (such as an ontology or terminology service), e.g.

-- a set of allowed CODED\TERMs e.g. the types of hepatitis; - an INTERVAL<QUANTITY> forming a reference range; - a set of units or properties or other numerical item.
+- a set of allowed CODENTERMs, e.g. the types of hepatitis; - an INTERVAL<QUANTITY orming a reference range; - a set of units or properties or other numerical items.